My Road Trip to Cape Cod with HomeAway

 The Lobster Pot – This iconic Provincetown restaurant located overlooks the harbor and serving the freshest seafood and steaks.

 Cafe Heaven – A neighborhood spot with the best brunch.
 Come back in the evening for dinner in the bar room.

-No matter what time of year you plan a road trip to Provincetown there will be plenty to see and do.
-It has miles of seashore, museums and galleries just waiting to be explored.
+No matter what time of year you plan to visit Provincetown there will be plenty to see and do.
+It has miles of seashore, museums, and galleries just waiting to be explored.

 Ptown Bikes – Renting bikes is the easiest way to get around.
 We rented from Ptown on Bradford street.
 You can make reservations online before you arrive.

 Herring Cove Beach – Just a ten-minute bike ride away is Provincetown’s most popular beach.
-There are clean public restrooms, outdoor showers, picnic tables and a snack bar that is open seasonally.
+There are clean public restrooms, outdoor showers, picnic tables.
+A snack bar is open seasonally.

 It is never too soon to plan your next road trip.
 If you are looking for Cape Cod Vacation Rentals don’t miss out on this house for your next girlfriend getaway or family vacation!